UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ---

-If we load this data in without any arguments this is the result.
+If we load this data without any arguments this is the result.

 ``` python
 candybars = pd.read_csv('candybars-h.csv')